xyfir/illuminsight/docs/self-host.md

 # Step 3: Set Environment Variables

-Insightful is configured via environment variables which are loaded via `.env` files located in each subdirectory.
+Illuminsight is configured via environment variables which are loaded via `.env` files located in each subdirectory.

 To understand the syntax of the `.env` files, know that they are first loaded via [dotenv](https://www.npmjs.com/package/dotenv) and then the string values provided by dotenv are parsed by [enve](https://www.npmjs.com/package/enve).